UdayKrishnanCK/Water-Quality-Prediction-System/README.md

 Model deployment and prediction
 The main Jupyter notebook file for the project is Water Quality.ipynb, which contains the complete code implementation for the above steps.

-The data.csv file contains the dataset used for training and testing the prediction model.
+The Water prediction.csv file contains the dataset used for training and testing the prediction model.

 The utilities.py file contains utility functions for data preprocessing, EDA, and visualization.

-The models.py file contains the implementation of Random Forest and Gaussian Naive Bayes algorithms used for training and predicting water quality.
+The model.sav file contains the implementation of Random Forest algorithms used for training and predicting water quality.

-The config.py file defines the paths and settings for the project.

 Requirements
 The project requires the following Python packages: